 - Schedule game time and set time limits beforehand

-- Teach your children that video games are only to be played in moderation (and, best of all, as a family)
+- Teach your children that video games are only to be played in moderation (or, best of all, as a family)

 - Challenge your student to find offline activities they enjoy and can add to their resume

 - Have an open dialog about video games with your children.
-Consider talking about the dangers of playing with strangers, sharing personal information in chats, graphic video game content, and bullying behavior
+Consider talking about the dangers of playing with strangers, sharing personal information in chats, appropriate lanuage, graphic video game content, and bullying behavior

 - Model positive screen time behaviors around your children